robertpDA/DA_Portfolio/Real_Estate_Sales_Analysis_2001_2021/README.md

 ## Repository Structure
 - `Real_Estate_Sales_2001-2021_GL.sql`: Contains all SQL queries used for data cleaning, transformation, and analysis.
 - `Real_Estate_Sales_2001-2021_GL.csv`: Dataset used for the analysis.
+This file was uploaded using Git LFS due to its size.
 - `README.md`: Project overview, including steps taken, tools used, and key insights derived from the data.

 ---

 ## How to Run
+1. Ensure you have **Git LFS** installed: [Git LFS Installation Guide](https://git-lfs.github.com/).
+2. Clone the repository.
+Git LFS will automatically handle the large dataset.
-1. Import the `Real_Estate_Sales_2001-2021_GL.csv` dataset into a MySQL database.
+3. Import the `Real_Estate_Sales_2001-2021_GL.csv` dataset into a MySQL database.
-2. Run the SQL queries in `Real_Estate_Sales_2001-2021_GL.sql` sequentially to replicate the data cleaning and analysis.
+4. Run the SQL queries in `Real_Estate_Sales_2001-2021_GL.sql` sequentially to replicate the data cleaning and analysis.
-3. Review the results and insights from the output.
+5. Review the results and insights from the output.